 Before the claim under the VTA is filed at court, the parties may now attend a ‘pre-issue’ hearing.
 This will deal with various procedural matters, including any request for privacy orders.
 While the direction of travel is away from blanket privacy orders, the court will frequently make orders to preserve an element of privacy, such as appropriate reporting restrictions.
 When taken together with other practical measures it will often be possible to ensure that information that needs to be kept confidential remains so.

-If you require further information about anything covered in this briefing note, please contact Adam Carvalho, or your usual contact at the firm on +44 (0)20 3375 7000.
+If you require further information about anything covered in this briefing note, please contact our trusts and estates lawyers or your usual contact at the firm on +44 (0)20 3375 7000.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.